klauste/ShortestPathToVisibility/README.md

 `sudo apt-get install libcgal-dev`

-Then clone this repository and open it in the QtCreator.
+Then clone this repository and open it in QtCreator.
 You should be able to compile and run it with gcc or clang.

 #### Installation on macOS Catalina